Lawn Grub Treatment Guide

 How to Kill Lawn Grubs

-Mix Killzone Termiticide & Insecticide in water and apply evenly over the area to be treated using spray equipment.
-Apply at a rate of 12mL Killzone into 2L of water per 100m2.
+Mix Webzone Termiticide & Insecticide in water and apply evenly over the area to be treated using spray equipment.
+Apply at a rate of 12mL Webzone into 2L of water per 100m2.
 It is best to apply the solution after mowing to minimise loss of insecticide in clippings.
 Do Not apply to soils if excessively wet or immediately after

 heavy rain.
 To ensure optimum control, after application, wet the treated area with up to 4 mm of water soon after application.
 Inspect treated areas for continuing activity, if activity continues re-apply as required.